History of Lesotho: Transition to democracy

 After stability returned to Lesotho, the SADC task force withdrew from the country in May 1999, leaving only a small task force (joined by Zimbabwe and troops) to provide training to the LDF.
 In the meantime, an Interim Political Authority (IPA), charged with reviewing the electoral structure in the country, was created in December 1998 and devised a proportional electoral system to ensure that there be opposition in the National Assembly.
 The new system retained the existing 80 elected Assembly seats but added 40 seats to be filled on a proportional basis.
 Elections were held under this new system in May 2002, and the LCD won again, gaining 54% of the vote.
 For the first time, however, opposition political parties won significant numbers of seats, and despite some irregularities and threats of violence from Major General Lekhanya, Lesotho experienced its first peaceful election.
 Nine opposition parties now hold all 40 of the proportional seats, with the BNP having the largest share (21).
 The LCD has 79 of the 80 constituency-based seats.

 In June 2014, Prime Minister Thomas Thabane suspended parliament because of conflict within his coalition, leading to criticisms that he was undermining the government.
-In August, after Thabane attempted to remove Lieutenant General Kennedy Tlai Kamoli from the head of the army, the Prime Minister fled the country alleging a coup was taking place.
+In August, after Thabane attempted to remove Lieutenant General Kennedy Tlai Kamoli from the head of the army, the Prime Minister fled the country for three days, alleging a coup was taking place.
 Kamoli denied that any coup had occurred.

+On 19 May 2020, Thomas Thabane formally stepped down as prime minister of Lesotho following months of pressure after he was named as a suspect in the murder of his ex-wife.
+Moeketsi Majoro, the economist and former Minister of Development Planning, was elected as Thabane's successor.

+In June 2022, in protests against neoliberal and fiscal austerity policies that promoted cuts in resources for public education, Lesotho students were killed on the campus of the National University of Lesotho in the repression of the protest carried out by the Lesotho Mounted Police Service.
+On 28 October 2022, Sam Matekane was sworn in as Lesotho's new prime minister after forming a new coalition government.
+His Revolution for Prosperity party, formed earlier same year, won the 7 October elections.